kadirahq/flow-router/README.md

 #### FlowRouter.onRouteRegister(cb)

-This API is specially designed for addon developers.
+This API is specially designed for add-on developers.
 They can listen for any registered route and add custom functionality to FlowRouter.
 This works on both server and client alike.

 ~~~js
 FlowRouter.onRouteRegister(function(route) {